Why Change Can't Happen

 Consequently, in this mix in our nation, there is a group of people who firmly righteously believe they are God's chosen people.

-They keep the monster called white supremacy alive, feeding it the red meat of death and destruction.
+These 'brokers of evil' keep the monster called White supremacy alive, feeding it the red meat of death and destruction.

-They are the gatekeepers keeping the order in place.
+They are the gatekeepers keeping racism on sale.

-These gatekeepers can be found in houses of legislation.
+These gatekeepers can be found in legislative bodies.

 Sitting in judgment on legal benches.